Income Tax Deduction For Military Retirement Benefits

+Income tax - liability determination - military retirement benefits.
 The starting point for determining state income tax liability is federal taxable income.
 This number is adjusted for additions and subtractions (deductions) that are used to determine Colorado taxable income, which amount is multiplied by the state's 4.63% income tax rate.
-The bill allows an individual who is under 55 years old and whose military retirement benefits are less than $40,000 to claim a deduction in the following amount:
+The act allows an individual who is under 55 years old and whose military retirement benefits are less than $40,000 to claim a deduction in the following amount:

 - For the 2019 income tax year, 25% of the individual's military retirement benefits;